sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - draft-portfolio.md

 4. In the **Extract** tab:
-   - TODO left off, select doc types and LLM splitting, then hit extract
+   - TODO left off do a screenshot once it's in place showing the doc types selected (re-clone them to avoid 'described')

 You should see results like the following (in the UI, page through the results TODO how to describe?
 TODO test these updated descriptions: